 If you’re a multi-establishment employer, you’ll also need to submit each of these EEO-1 reports:

-Multi-establishment employers with less than 50 employees must submit one of the following:
+Multi-establishment employers with fewer than 50 employees must submit one of the following:

 Once you have completed filling out your required forms, you’re ready to file your EEO-1 report with the EEOC.